 Michigan Megan's Law

-Being named after Megan Kanka, Megan's Law was enacted into federal law in 1995.
-Megan's Law requires that all states
+Being named after Megan Kanka, Megan's Law was put into federal law in 1995.
+Megan's Law requires that each state

-develop a procedure for informing the general public when a sexual offender is located in their neighborhood.
+develop a procedure for informing local residents when a sexual offender is located in their community.

-Megan was merely seven years old when a prior sex offender that was living accross the street from her family, abducted,
+Megan was merely seven years old when a previous sexual predator that was living accross the street from her family, kidnapped,

-violently rapped, and killed her.
-It was determined that had her family or other community members had been alerted that a convicted
+rapped, and killed her.
+It was concluded that if her family or other residents in the communtiy had been aware that a previous

-sexual predator was living amongst them, this assult would've been thwarted.
-On that train of thought, the U.S. Congress
+sexual offender was living in their community, this heinous act would have been thwarted.
+With that in mind, the U.S. Congress

-passed the "Violent Crime Control and Law Enforcement Act of 1994", nicknamed Megan's Law, without any protests.
+enacted the "Violent Crime Control and Law Enforcement Act of 1994", also known as Megan's Law, without any protests.

-Since the law has been enacted, Michigan has made it a point to protect its supplying the most recent information
+Since the law has been enacted, Michigan has gone out of its way to protect its offering the most recent information

-relating to previous sex offenders and their place of residence.
-The legislation has shown that while sexual offenses are still a
+relating to convicted sexual offenders and their whereabouts.
+The legislation has proven that while sexual offenses are still a

-occuring in the U.S., crimes committed by past offenders are on a decline.
+occuring in the U.S., crimes committed by past offenders are on a regression.

-The information accesible with the passing of Megan's Law has shown to be a signifcant advantage in keeping one's family
+The information obtainable through the institution of Megan's Law has proven to be a signifcant advantage in keeping one's family

-guarded from the threat of sexual misconduct.
-Being updated on information that is relevant to you an your loved ones is a must. michigansexoffenderlist.org is
+shielded from the dangers of sexual crimes.
+Staying up to date on information that is related to you an your household is imperative.
+We are

-dedicated to making sure that ordinary citizens accurate data in a timely fashion.
+devoted to assuring that can gain acces to correct data in a timely way.
 Our database includes

-the entire Country and can be search by State, County, City, or Zip Code.
-Simply include your area into the search box, and access the data you want immediately!
+the entire United States and can be search by State, County, City, or Zip Code.
+Simply include your area into the search box, and access the inforamtion you desire in seconds!

 Make your FREE search now, and find out how many of Michigan's Offenders are living close to your own home.